nandiashim/nandiashim.github.io/_pages/publications.md

     Catalytic Mechanism of Renilla Luciferase.
     (Manuscript in preparation).

 19. __A.
-Nandi__, M. Asadi, A. Zhang, A. Warshel*.
+Nandi__, M. Asadi, A. Zhang, Zhen T. Chu, A. Warshel*.
-    Mechanism of Reversible and Irreversible Covalent Inhibitors Targeting SARS-CoV-2 Mpro.
+    Mechanistic Insights into Nitrile and Alkyne Covalent Inhibitors of the SARS-CoV-2 Main Protease.
-    (Manuscript in preparation).
+    (Submitted).

 18. __A.
 Nandi__, A. Zhang, Z. T. Chu, W. Xie, Z. Xu, S. Dong, A. Warshel*.
     Exploring the Light-Emitting Agents in Renilla Luciferases by an Effective QM/MM Approach.